sadab-halim/Interview-Questions/OOPS/README.md

 - They can be a friend of another class.
 - A virtual function must be defined in the base class, even though it is not used.

-- The prototypes of a virtual function of the base class and all the derived classes must be identical.
-If the two functions with the same name but different prototypes, C++ will consider them as the overloaded functions.
+- The prototypes of a virtual function of the base class and all the derived classes are identical.
 - We cannot have a virtual constructor, but we can have a virtual destructor

 ### Virtual Class